-Although Malta is a country of islands, Maltese foods have no limit in ingredients.
+Although Malta is a country of islands, Maltese foods have no ingredient limit.
 You can find numerous dishes made of milk, meats, and seafood.
 Therefore, you will have many options for food when visiting this country.

-Thanks to the geographical location of this country, Maltese people have the chance to access various kinds of ingredients.
-Once tasting the food in Malta, you will be surprised to find that each of them has its own unique flavor, incredibly delicious and strangely appealing.
+Thanks to this country’s geographical location, Maltese people can access various kinds of ingredients.
+Once tasting the food in Malta, you will be surprised to find that each has its unique flavor, incredibly delicious, and strangely appealing.

 Palatable Maltese Meaty Foods You Should Know

 Since I have mentioned meaty Maltese delicacies, you might wonder what this country’s favorite dishes are.
 Here are my suggestions for you.

 Rabbit stew or Stuffat Tal-Fenek is genuinely Malta’s mainstay and national treat.
 People in this country will suggest this dish if you ask them about what meaty food to eat first, and you should take the chance immediately.